Key Takeaways

 Reports

 Good analysis is only helpful if you can read it.
-Look for reports that clearly explain user behavior like development process trees, file and registry changes, network calls, memory artifacts, and link to artifacts and indicators you can action.
+Look for reports that clearly explain behavior like process trees, file and registry changes, network calls, memory artifacts, and link to artifacts and indicators you can action.

 If reports are opaque or require a specialist to decipher, expect delays and missed opportunities to improve detections.